 About Tel Aviv

 Energetic, hedonistic and endlessly fun, Tel Aviv is in many ways the counterpoint of nearby Jerusalem.
 Having only celebrated its centenary in 2009, it is also one of the world’s newest cities.

-Head to Old Jaffa for an overview: it’s from this biblical port town that Tel Aviv began, now sprawling east into an ever-wider metropolitan area.
+Head to Old Jaffa for an overview: this is the biblical port town from which modern Tel Aviv sprung, now sprawling east into an ever-wider metropolitan area.
 Climb the ancient stone streets to the heights of Jaffa to be rewarded with a vista of golden sands glistening against the Mediterranean Sea and the sight of Tel Aviv’s skyscrapers towering in the distance.

 The city is constantly changing and developing.
 Several post-industrial areas have been adopted by artists and entrepreneurs who, seeking to revive these districts, have opened galleries and dive bars.
 The most renowned example is the hipster paradise of Florentin, glowing with graffiti and wafting of irreverence.

-You won’t have trouble finding Tel Aviv’s fabled nightlife – bars and nightclubs abound, with locals tending to head out late, and continuing into the early hours.
-Great for languishing on during the day, the beach nearly always has something happening at night too.
+You won't have trouble finding Tel Aviv's fabled nightlife.
+Bars and nightclubs abound, locals tend to head out late and continue to party into the early hours.
+Great for languishing, the beach nearly always has something happening at night too.